 Power.
 Gas-powered ATVS go faster.
 You need gas or diesel to power up a gas-powered four-wheeler.
 To use an electric ATV, you need to charge it for several hours first.

 Durability and Price.
-Electric-powered four -heelers are cheaper compared to gas-powered.
+Electric-powered four-wheelers are cheaper compared to gas-powered.
 But they have less power than gas-powered ATVs.
 Gas-powered ATVs are more durable and tend to last longer, even if used in difficult terrain.

 Reliability.
 A four-wheeler run by electricity can't go on a long trip as its power is limited; fully charged, it can go five miles, or perhaps more, before its charge runs out.

 It's your decision whether to buy a gas or electric ATV, but you have to consider your child on this one, especially if your child is aged 3–10 years old.
 An electric ATV may be safer for a smaller child.

 What to Look for in Four-Wheelers for Kids